draeder/good-tracker-servers/README.md

 # tracker-servers
 Tests, then emits an array of working tracker servers (HTTP, HTTPS, WS, WSS) from [trackerslist](https://github.com/ngosang/trackerslist).

-Optionally adds the array of working tracker servers to a specified DNS TXT record for a domain hosted by Cloudlfare.
-Since Cloudflare will not proxy signalling servers, TXT records are a great way to still make them available through DNS to clients.

 After the initial test, tracker-servers will periodically re-test the list of known-good tracker servers based on the interval specified in `opts`.

+Optionally add the array of working tracker servers to a specified DNS TXT record for a domain hosted by Cloudlfare.
+Since Cloudflare does not proxy signalling servers, TXT records are a great way to still make them available through DNS to clients.

 ## How tracker testing works
 - Retrieves all HTTP, HTTPS, WS, and WSS trackers from [trackerslist](https://github.com/ngosang/trackerslist), and any trackers passed in via `check` in the `opts` object.